opengamedata/ogd-core/src/ogd/games/BLOOM/README.md

 ### **execute_build_queue**

 When the player clicks to complete the building of all buildings in the build queue.
-TODO : Updated event name

 #### Event Data